 T64

-The T64, a turboshaft engine with a maximum power of 3,229 kW (T64-100) for applications on medium-size transport helicopters, such as the Sikorsky CH-53, was built between 1968 and 1975 in cooperation with GE and Klöckner-Humboldt-Deutz (KHD).
-MTU’s role in this engine was chiefly assembly and acceptance test work at its Munich location.
+The T64 is a turboshaft engine for applications on medium-size transport helicopters, such as the Sikorsky CH-53.
+The engine was built between 1968 and 1975 in cooperation with GE and Klöckner-Humboldt-Deutz (KHD).
+MTU’s role in this engine was chiefly assembly and acceptance test work at its Munich facility.
 In all, 247 T64 engines were delivered.

 Facts